 Providing communities in Uganda with access to clean water

 Some of the best runners in the world come from the African nations – they are born with a natural gift for “running well” – but in many parts of Africa they do not have access to running water.
 Running can make you feel well and is good for your health – no access to running water from the likes of a well can have the opposite effect.

-As little as £3 can help us to give at least one person access to clean water for life.
+As little as £3 can help us to give one person clean water for life.
 Or why not become a sponsor or the proud donor of our next water borehole?

 Please help make a difference by getting involved now.